thumbliner/thumbliner/toys.md

 ---

-> “There are no solutions.
-There are only trade-offs.”<br>
+> “As more individuals are produced than can possibly survive, there must in every case be a struggle for existence.”<br>
-> — Thomas Sowell
+> — Charles Darwin

 ---